Learn how to add your inventory products in QuickBooks Online Plus and Advanced.

 - From the Expense account ▼ dropdown, select Cost of Goods Sold.
 QuickBooks uses this account to track the cost of products you sell.

 - Select the Inclusive of purchase tax check box, if applicable.

-- Select a preferred vendor.
-QuickBooks remembers your preferred vendor so you can reorder this product easily.
+- Select a Preferred Supplier.
+QuickBooks remembers your preferred supplier so you can reorder this product easily.

 - Select Save and close.

 As you start selling new products, you can use the same steps to set them up.

 Note on Inventory Reports: When Inventory is added to QBO without a Bill associated, it is assumed that inventory items have already been to the Cost of Goods Sold account prior to the customer using QBO.